SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Special Note - Currently I am more focused into "AI safety and Alignment".
-If you have/find any good resources please shoot a [mail](sahoo2vec@gmail.com)
 I plan to explore several key areas, including (but not limited to)
 - Deep Reinforcement Learning (Reward hacking/Misspecificatiom)
 - LLM Evaluations